ronutu/seismic-map/README.md

 The data is taken from AMCCRS (Administratia municipala pentru consolidarea cladirilor cu risc seismic): https://amccrs-pmb.ro/lista-imobile-2/

-# How to run
+# Quick Start
-Create a new .env file and write your API key there:
+Create a new `.env` file in and add your Google Maps API key like this:
 ```
 MAPS_API_KEY=YOUR_API_KEY
 ```

-Then run:
+Start the application:
 ```
 node index.js
 ```

+Open your browser and navigate to `http://localhost:3000` (or the designated port) to see the app in action.